Dr Noeline I Wright

 A statement of approach and practice to supervision

 The process of supervision (for both me and you) is both rigorous and demanding.
 I will be supportive, but expect you to read widely and critically, prepare well for supervision meetings and be highly organised.
-As time goes by, you will take greater control of the process as you assume greater knowledge, confidence and expertise in your chosen field.
+As time goes by, we expect you to take greater control of the process as you assume greater knowledge, confidence and expertise in your chosen field.

-I will supervise with a colleague, particularly if the thesis is at doctoral level.
+For all doctoral supervision, there is a minimum panel of two.
 That way, you get the benefit of two 'eyes' on your thesis, two points of view, and two fields of expertise.
 The following statement outlines my approach and practices about supervision comprising four major components:

 I will usually meet with you once a month face-to-face, but we will probably interact via email in between those scheduled times.
 The f2f meetings centre on feedback to your drafts, discussing theoretical ideas, methodology or research questions.
 It is unlikely that we would meet without a piece of work to discuss.
-To that end, any written work will need to be submitted a minimum of a week before any meeting (or longer, depending on the size of the draft), unless we have made other arrangements.
+To that end, any written work will need to be submitted a minimum of 10 days before any meeting (preferably longer, depending on the size of the draft), unless we have made other arrangements.

 This is a critical part of our relationship.
 I will do my best to get this to you as quickly as possible, often within 10 days of receiving it.
-It will often be annotated closely, but my job is not to do the thinking for you, rather it is to critique and help shape your thinking about your chosen topic.
+It will often be annotated closely.
+However, my job is not to do the thinking for you, rather it is to critique and help shape your thinking about your chosen topic.
 This feedback will support our f2f meeting.
-The idea is to provoke thought and robust argument.
+The idea is to provoke thought, robust argument and clear development in your thinking and writing.

 The thesis is yours.
 The role of supervision is to help you develop a clear, thoughtful and clearly expressed argument that reflects deep and critical thinking.
 It is therefore your job to do the thinking and arguing - mine is to prod your thinking, arguing, and framing to shape a quality thesis.
 My role is to focus not so much on content, but on the quality of your argument and its expression.
-I may however, direct you read certain texts, or point you to read in a certain field to expand, focus or challenge your thinking.
+As one of your supervisors however, I will direct you to read certain texts, or point you to read in a certain field to expand, focus or challenge your thinking.

 The quality of your writing is important to me.
 Your thesis is, after all, the product of your research.
 I will expect you to develop an elegant and clear 'story' that makes it easy for others to know what you explored and found out, how you did it, and what it adds to the body of knowledge in the field.
-As you get closer to finishing your thesis, I will concentrate more on challenging you to write with clarity, elegance and precision.
+As you get closer to finishing your thesis, I will concentrate more on challenging you to write precisely, economically and clearly.

 Undertaking a a thesis, whether masters or doctoral, is an intellectual and emotional challenge.
 There will be times when you doubt yourself, or feel anxious.
 There will also be times of excitement and pleasure when you have those 'aha!' moments.
 The role of supervisor is to guide you and ask difficult and disarmingly simple questions as you go.
 Supervising is also about challenging you to think deeply and write cleanly and well.
 The writing of the thesis can often seem like the hardest part, for the thesis has to exist as a document separate from you, tell the story of your investigation and show what it means and adds to our knowledge.
 We have to help you create a thesis an examiner will want to read and admire, and one you are proud to own.